nstahl/opendocs/README.md

 # opendocs

-A prototype for open-source technical documentation.
+A prototype for badass open-source technical documentation.